AnishRalph/Super_sales_prediction/README.md

 ## Overview

 This project involves an analysis of the Super Sales dataset available on Kaggle.
 The analysis includes a detailed examination of the sales report and predictions for the next year's sales.
 Additionally, the report is designed to be dynamically adjustable to forecast sales for specific categories or subcategories.
+I have also created a forecasting model using PyTorch, the model has been completed and updated in the repository.

 ## Data Source